dantonic81/portfolio/README.md

 - It doesn't make any sense to have portfolio allocation entries below the cards themselves, information from the allocation could be integrated into their respective cards as just another new field

+- Now I'd like to explore what course outlier detection and representation will take